beejjorgensen/Wizards-Castle-Info/doc/dadhocr-wc.md

 items, such as a green gem that prevents memory loss, an opal eye that cures blindness, or manuals that permanently boost stats.
-Again, what's so impressive about this game is that all of this was crammed into 5,000 [_It was actually 341 lines of BASIC -Beej_] lines of code!
-The game is survived today by a freeware version with sprite-based graphics, programmed by a man calling himself "Derelict" who also hosts the source code to the original game.
+Again, what's so impressive about this game is that all of this was crammed into 5,000 lines of code! [_It was actually 341 lines of BASIC. -Beej_] The game is survived today by a freeware version with sprite-based graphics, programmed by a man calling himself "Derelict" who also hosts the source code to the original game.